Schedule a Visit

 The more times you answered “yes,” the more likely it is that you have a TMJ disorder.
 Understanding TMJ disorders will also help you understand how they are treated.

 There are various treatment options that the doctor can utilize to improve the harmony and function of your jaw.
-Once an evaluation confirms a diagnosis of TMJ disorder, The doctor will determine the proper course of treatment.
+Once an evaluation confirms a diagnosis of TMJ disorder, the doctor will determine the proper course of treatment.
 It is important to note that treatment always works best with a team approach of self-care joined with professional care.

-Stress management techniques such as biofeedback or physical therapy may also be recommended, as well as a temporary, clear plastic appliance known as a splint.
-A splint or nightgaurd fits over your top or bottom teeth and helps keep your teeth apart, thereby relaxing the muscles and reducing pain.
-There are different types of appliances used for different purposes.
-A nightguard helps you stop clenching or grinding your teeth and reduces muscle tension at night and helps to protect the cartilage and joint surfaces.
-An anterior positioning appliance moves your jaw forward, relieves pressure on parts of your jaw and aids in disk repositioning.
+• 24/7 Care for a Healthier Bite: An anterior positioning appliance moves your jaw forward, relieves pressure on parts of your jaw, and aids in disk repositioning.
 It may be worn 24 hours/day to help your jaw heal.
-An orthotic stabilization appliance is worn 24 or just at night to move your jaw into proper position.
+An orthotic stabilization appliance is worn 24 hours or just at night to move your jaw into the proper position.
 Appliances also help to protect from tooth wear.

-Powered by GoDaddy
+Powered by

 This website uses cookies.